Patanjali Yoga may not be good enough for you, for:

 Put simply, Mind-yoga calms fluctuations of the mind, and this is essential for higher forms of meditation à la Patanjali.
 Carefully focused thought may lead to such states of mind.

 Going further, a well focused mind is able to transcend thoughts, in time.
-Mantra yoga includes means of reaching the beyond, of transcending, and one mantra method system, ◦Transcendental Meditation, TM has lots of good side effects also.
-It is worth noting that good methods require far less time of practice than other methods.
-For example, meditation should be practiced for about 20 minutes twice a day in the Transcendental Meditation programme (for beginners).
+Mantra yoga includes means of reaching the beyond, of transcending, and one mantra method system, ◦Transcendental Meditation, TM has lots of good side effects, according to much research on it.
+It is worth noting that some good methods get results in less time of practice than other methods.
+For example, meditation may be practiced for 15 (and 20) minutes twice a day in the Transcendental Meditation programme (for beginners).

 Now for Criss-Crossing Meanings of Patanjali's Phrase